 The External Affairs and Additional Legislations Committee’s first phase of work, running from July 2016 to January 2017, had focused on identifying the implications for Wales of leaving the European Union.
-Subsequent inquiries into regional policy and Welsh ports have developed some of the more practical themes raised in this first inquiry and the Committee’s work on the European Union (Withdrawal) Bill has advanced many of the intra-UK constitutional issues identified.
+Subsequent inquiries into regional policy and Welsh ports had developed some of the more practical themes raised in this first inquiry, and the Committee’s work on the European Union (Withdrawal) Bill had advanced many of the intra-UK constitutional issues identified.

 At the meeting of the European Council on 14 December 2017, the EU27 leaders agreed that sufficient progress has been achieved in the first phase of the Brexit negotiations.
-On this basis, they adopted the draft guidelines to move to the second phase of negotiations where they will also start discussions on a transition period and the framework for the future relationship.
+On this basis, they adopted the draft guidelines to move to the second phase of negotiations where they would also start discussions on a transition period and the framework for the future relationship.
 In light of these developments, the Committee agreed to launch an inquiry into Wales’s future relationship with the European Union.

 In terms of its approach, the Committee agreed to consolidate the work it had done to date and augment it with current stakeholder positions.
-This was to enable effective scrutiny of the Welsh Government’s input into the negotiations and to ensure that the issues of most importance to Wales are being adequately represented in the negotiations.
+This was to enable effective scrutiny of the Welsh Government’s input into the negotiations and to ensure that the issues of most importance to Wales were being adequately represented in the negotiations.

 Terms of reference

-To assess the Welsh Government’s position, as expressed in its White Paper Securing Wales’ Future (January 2017), against the Committee’s work to date;
+- the Welsh Government’s position, as expressed in its White Paper Securing Wales’ Future (January 2017), against the Committee’s work to date;

 Business type: Committee Inquiry

-Reason considered: Assembly Business;
+Reason considered: Senedd Business;

 First published: 22/12/2017